W2Codam/ft_galaxy/README.md

 Kidding aside, it is the perfect movie to inspire you; especially the first [few seconds](https://www.youtube.com/watch?v=nLx_7wEmwms).
 Also checkout Stellaris, Elite Dangerous and Spore while you're at it, spoiler alert, they all contain galaxies.

-Heres a fun fact, our galaxy the milky has an estimated visible diameter of 100,000–200,000 light-years.
+Heres a fun fact, our galaxy the milkyway has an estimated visible diameter of 100,000–200,000 light-years.
 Additionally it hosts roughly 100-400 billion stars.
 Your galaxy will not have that many stars of course, you wouldn't want to make your GPU cry in agony.

 Are you inspired yet?
 Good.
 Lets get started.